 Sarah joined the FCA from the Home Office where, from 2005 to 2010, she was Operations Director at the Identity and Passport Service (now HM Passport Office).
 She was then appointed Chief Executive.
 In 2010, Sarah was also appointed by Her Majesty the Queen as the 20th Registrar General for England and Wales, responsible for the civil registration of life events (births, adoptions, marriages, civil partnerships, stillbirths and deaths).
 In 2014, she was promoted to become the first Director General of UK Visas and Immigration (UKVI), having been interim Director General since April 2013.

-UKVI was created in 2013 and is responsible for assessing some 3.5 million applications annually from those wishing to visit or stay in the UK, generating an income of £1bn, and handling around 30,000 asylum claims each year.
-It works with other parts of the Home Office and government departments to protect the UK’s borders while encouraging applications for entry from those whose presence would benefit the UK and support its international competitiveness.
+UKVI was created in 2013 and is responsible for assessing some 3.5 million applications annually from those wishing to visit or stay in the UK, generating an income of £1bn, and handling about 30,000 asylum claims each year.

 As UKVI’s first Director General, Sarah established the command as a consistently competent, high performing and customer-focused organisation, oversaw the elimination of historical backlogs in straightforward immigration casework and led UKVI to achieve Customer Service Excellence, as well as Bronze Standard Investors in People accreditation.